-If you live in America, you may come home today from trick-or-treating with a huge pile of candy, or have leftovers from the candy you give kids who visit you.
+You may have come home from trick-or-treating with a huge pile of candy.
 Where are you going to put it all?
-One candy-loving guy has the answer.
-Have you ever used a fridge where there’s an ice dispenser on the outside, where you push your glass against a lever and ice cubes shoot out?
-Well, a guy known as dericpeace emptied the ice out of his freezer machine and filled it with candy pieces instead.
-Now when he pushes a glass against the door, his cup fills up with frozen Reese’s Pieces! as you can see in this video.
-Frozen candy has a crunchy yumminess all its own, and now he can fill up by the cup.
+Have you ever used a fridge with an ice dispenser, where you push your glass against a lever and ice cubes shoot out?
+Well, a guy named Deric Peace emptied the ice out of his freezer and filled it with candy pieces.
+Now when he pushes a glass against the door, his cup fills up with frozen Reese’s Pieces!
+Frozen candy has a crunchy yumminess all its own.
 Given that Americans buy 600 million pounds of candy every Halloween, our freezers’ ice machines might be working hard for a while.

 Wee ones: If Deric’s freezer lets out orange, yellow and brown Reese’s Pieces, how many colors is that?